Kaguya-sama: Love Is War

-An anime television series adaptation produced by A-1 Pictures, aired in Japan from January to March 2019.
-A second season aired from April to June 2020.
-An OVA episode was released in 2021, and a third season aired from April to June 2022.
-An anime film titled The First Kiss That Never Ends premiered in theaters in December 2022.
-It was also adapted into a live-action film directed by Hayato Kawai, which was released in Japan in September 2019.
-The anime series is licensed in North America by Aniplex of America.
+An anime television series adaptation, produced by A-1 Pictures, aired in 2019.
+It was followed by a second season aired in 2020, an original video animation (OVA) episode released in 2021, and a third season aired in 2022.
+An anime film, titled The First Kiss That Never Ends, premiered in theaters in December 2022.
+An anime television special, titled The Stairway to Adulthood, has been announced.
+A live-action film adaptation, directed by Hayato Kawai, was released in September 2019.

-As of December 2022, the manga had over 22 million copies in circulation, making it one of the best-selling manga series.
+By December 2022, the manga had over 22 million copies in circulation, making it one of the best-selling manga series of all time.
 In 2020, Kaguya-sama: Love Is War won the 65th Shogakukan Manga Award in the general category.

 Premise

 In the senior high school division of Shuchiin Academy, student council president Miyuki Shirogane and vice president Kaguya Shinomiya appear to be a perfect match.
-Kaguya is the daughter of a wealthy conglomerate family, and Miyuki is the top student at the school and well-known across the prefecture.
+Kaguya is the daughter of a wealthy conglomerate family, and Miyuki is the top student at the school and well known across the prefecture.
 Although they like each other, they are too proud to confess their love, as they believe whoever does so first would "lose" in their relationship.
 The story follows their many schemes to make the other one confess or at least show signs of affection.

 Halfway through the series, they manage to confess to each other.
 From there, focus shifts on how they advance their relationship and deal with remaining obstacles.
 The presence and complexity of several other characters notably increases over time as well.

 Production

 Conception

-Akasaka was writing the manga Instant Bullets for Young Jump and wanted to come up with another series.
+Akasaka was writing the manga Instant Bullets for Weekly Young Jump and wanted to come up with another series.
 In an interview on Livedoor News, Akasaka said the original plot for Kaguya-sama was more of a fantasy and game of death, but his editor wanted something more mainstream and, at the time, Young Jump did not have a casual romcom series.
 It was Akasaka's first manga in the romcom genre.